Florida food manager license and insurance requirements

 • Public and private schools where school employees operate food service

-Florida food manager certification vs. food handler license
+Food manager certification vs. food handlers card

 Besides certified food managers, other Florida restaurant and food business employees must complete an approved food handler training program within 60 days of employment.
-Those who complete the program earn a food handler certificate.3
+Those who complete the program earn a food handler certificate.

 Florida food handler license requirements apply to most employees at food service establishments, even if they don’t directly prepare food.
 This includes servers, hosts, bartenders, and on-site event coordinators.